santianban/django-wysiwyg-redactor/README.rst

 -------------
 *django-wysiwyg-redactor* defaults to using the default media storage for your Django application.

-This can be overriden to use a different storage backend with this settings.py variable:
+This can be overridden to use a different storage backend with this settings.py variable:

 .. code-block::